LispCookbook/cl-cookbook/iteration.md

 The `loop` macro is different than most Lisp expressions in having a complex internal domain-specific language that doesn't use s-expressions, so you need to read `loop` expressions with half of your brain in Lisp mode and the other half in `loop` mode.
 You love it or you hate it.
+Usually you hate it for a while and then you love it.

 Think of `loop` expressions as having four parts: